 The city does participate in the Comprehensive Economic Development Strategy (CEDS) through the Pioneer Valley Planning Commission (PVPC).
-The city has made much of its recent years priorities surrounding transportation, and transportation of all modes, including developing the Union Station intermodal transit center - currently under construction.
-Increasing residents ability to move easily through the city and region whether via car, rail, bus, bicycle, or by foot increases the ability to get to workforce training and job opportunities.
+The city has made much of its recent year's priorities surrounding transportation, and transportation of all modes, including developing the Union Station intermodal transit center - currently under construction.
+Increasing resident's ability to move easily through the city and region whether via car, rail, bus, bicycle, or by foot will increase the ability of residents to get to workforce training and job opportunities.